CovertLab/wcEcoli/docs/dev-tools.md

 * If you configure it to save & load preferences to a Dropbox folder, you don't have to do much when switching to a new Mac.
 * tmux Integration lets you make and adjust window split panes much more easily than typing tmux commands.
 * [Shell Integration](https://www.iterm2.com/documentation-shell-integration.html) is very handy, but the regular setup didn't work quite right on Sherlock with the pyenv virtualenv shell prompt.
-So for Sherlock, Jerry just set up the Triggers as documented on that page.
+So for Sherlock, just set up the "Triggers" as documented on that page.
 The "Prompt Detected" trigger is probably the most useful part since it lets you jump between shell prompts in the terminal output.

 Example "Default" profile configuration for "Keys":
 * Option up/down arrows: scroll one line up/down